netlify/gocommerce/README.md

-# Gocommerce
+# Netlify Commerce

 A small go based API for static e-commerce sites.

 It handles orders and payments.
 Integrates with Stripe for payments and will support international pricing and VAT verification.

+Netlify Commerce is released under the [MIT License](LICENSE).
+Please make sure you understand its [implications and guarantees](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html).

 ## Setting up

-See [the example configuration](config.example.json) for an example of how to configure Gocommerce.
+See [the example configuration](config.example.json) for an example of how to configure Netlify Ccommerce.

 The most important setting is the `site_url`.
-Gocommerce is always tied to a website, and will use the site URL to verify product prices, offers, and settings for countries, product types and VAT rules.
+Netlify Ccommerce is always tied to a website, and will use the site URL to verify product prices, offers, and settings for countries, product types and VAT rules.

-Gocommerce will also look for email templates within a designated site folder and use the site URL to construct links to order history.
+Netlify Commerce will also look for email templates within a designated site folder and use the site URL to construct links to order history.

 Create a `config.json` file based on `config.example.json` - You must set the `site_url`